fxnlabs/function-node/README.md

 1.  **Run the Node:**

     Start the node software.
-When you run the node for the first time, it will automatically generate the default `config.yaml`, `model_backend.yaml`, and `nodekey.json` files for you.
+When you run the node for the first time, it will automatically generate the default `config.yaml`, `model_backend.yaml`, and `nodekey.json` files for you in your home directory (`~/.fxn`).

     ```bash
     go run github.com/fxnlabs/function-node/cmd/fxn start